wp-plugins/sgr-nextpage-titles/readme.txt

 = Forget about the old `&lt;!--nextpage--&gt;` =
 Even if you will not indicate a title for your `[nextpage]` code, SGR Nextpage Titles will use a default title in the form "page-n" where "n" is the number of the page.

+= Make we know you care =
+Please make we know you care about SGR Nextpage Titles plugin development rating it (5 stars).

 == Installation ==

 1. Upload the `sgr-nextpage-titles` folder to the `/wp-content/plugins/` directory